IoanaBajan/IntroductionToRobotics/MatrixGame/README.md

   - MAX7219 Driver

  **How to play?** <br>
-     You start on one side of the street and you have to get past all the obstacles like passing cars and reach the other side of the street.
-In the beginning of the game you will have 3 lives,if you get hit by a car you lose a life, if you pass 3 levels without losing any lives you get an extra one.
+     You start on one side of the street and you have to get past all the obstacles like passing cars in order to reach the other side of the street.
+The cars have random position and dimensions and their speed increases along with the level.
+In the beginning of the game you have 3 lives,if you get hit by a car you lose a life and start over the level from start position.
+If you pass 3 levels without losing any lives you get an extra one.
 Your score will increase depending on how fast you cross the street and will decrease by 100 points for each life you lose.
+In the lcd menu you can select the starting level, check the highscore, begin a new game or find out sources of information about this game from INFO option.
   <br>

   **Purpose of the game**<br>